Frequently asked questions

 How many ladders and how are they assigned?

 The number of players for each ladder will vary based on gym capacity.
-Typically we haves 88 players in 5-6 ladders at CSHS, 32 players in 2 ladders at SEATAC, and 24 players in 2 ladders at Tukwila.
+CSHS has 11 courts, SeaTac has 4 courts, and Tukwila has 3 courts.
 Players are assigned based on level and ladder preference whenever possible.
-Depending on number of players in a session, players are assigned to a foursome or a fivesome.
+Depending on number of players in a session, players are assigned to 4- or 5-person groups.
 The All Gender Ladders are not evenly split between genders.
 That means you may have 3 women or 3 men in a game in any given week.

 What is the format?

 We use Global Pickleball Network (GPN) to manage the ladder league.
-Foursomes are generated by the site randomly for the first week, and based on ranking for the rest of the session.
+The groups are generated by the site randomly for the first week, and based on ranking for the rest of the session.

 How do we keep scores?

-Each foursome has a score sheet for the day.
+SeaTac & Tukwila: One sheet for all groups at SeaTac and Tukwila leagues.
 We track scores only, not win/loss records.
 After every game, circle the score for you and your partner on the score sheet.
 One of the opponents for each game initials on the last column after verifying the score.

 E.g. You and your partner win game 1 with final score 15-14.
 You circle 15 for Game 1, and ask one of the opponents in the game to initial after verifying your score.